 Confession number two: The other night I somehow ended up watching Oreo taste tests on YouTube.

 It’s summer, okay?
 I’m allowed to watch strangers on the Internet enjoy caramel apple and birthday cake flavored cookies.

-In this web excursion, I knew I wasn’t going to survive the week without recreating this cookie.
+During this web excursion, I knew I wasn’t going to survive the week without recreating this cookie.
 So I did.

 [Cut to a later scene of me rolling out the last of the dough, as well as my patience.]

 These cookies pretty close representations in terms of taste and texture.
 The cookie recipe is fairly simple, and the cream is actually a sugar paste.